-After too short a time at the beach with my family, it was time to get back to work.
-This past week was catch up time and as I found out, the best laid plans rarely come to pass.
+After a too-short visit to the beach with my family, it was time to get back to work.
+This past week was catch-up time, and I was reminded that the best laid plans rarely come to pass.
 That was certainly the case for me.

-The week started out with major computer problems that took the better part of the day to resolve – at least to the point of being able to get online.
-Losing a day of productivity in a week that is already over committed isn’t a great way to start out.
+The week started out with major computer problems.
+Those took the better part of a day to resolve – at least to the point of having online access.
+Losing a day of productivity during an already over-committed week isn’t a great way to start out.

-Even with a company like mine that is all about gardening communication, there are many details that bog you down and can keep you from the best part of your work.
-Thankfully, the week wrapped up nicely with the highlight being able to photograph in Ryan Gainey’s garden, an Atlanta-based garden designer, known and respected around the world.
+Thankfully, the week wrapped up nicely with the highlight of being able to photograph in Ryan Gainey’s garden.
+Ryan is an Atlanta-based garden designer known and respected around the world.

-I’ve been to Mr. Gainey’s garden many times now.
-However, most of the time, it’s during a large garden tour and I am sharing the pathways with many dozens of people.
-As beautiful as his garden is in a crowd, there is no substitute for having it all to yourself.
+I’ve been to Mr. Gainey’s garden many times.
+It’s usually been as part of a large garden tour, sharing the pathways with dozens of people.
+Well as beautiful as his garden is with a crowd, there is no substitute for having it all to yourself.

 Such was the case this past Thursday.
-Mr. Gainey was nice enough to allow me to show up at 6:45 am to shoot some photos I needed for the website and other business related matters.
-I’m happiest in any garden at dawn but being in the midst of one of my all time favorites, with no one else around, still gives me goose bumps.
+I needed photos for the website and other business-related matters, and Mr. Gainey was nice enough to allow me to arrive at 6:45am to get started.
+I’m happiest in any garden at dawn, but the still-fresh memory of being alone in the midst of one of my all-time favorites still gives me goose bumps.

-What I thought would be a shoot of 90 minutes turned into a half day event as Mr. Gainey welcomed me into his home for some great conversation and a tour behind the scenes.
+What I thought would be a 90 minute shoot turned into a half-day event, as Mr. Gainey welcomed me into his home for some great conversation and a tour behind the scenes.
 I was humbled by his horticultural knowledge and his gift for design.

-As with any real gardener, you never leave empty handed.
+When visiting any real gardener, you never leave empty handed.
 True to form, Mr. Gainey sent me home with several bags of transplants.
-Somehow I get the strong feeling my garden will never compare to his but it is a thrill to have plants in it from memorable places and famous gardens.
+Somehow, I have a strong feeling my garden will never compare to his, but it’s a thrill knowing it will include plants from memorable places and famous gardens.